Search waiting | Matsusada Precision

 High-voltage circuits can cause a discharge even if they are not in contact with each other or lead to a serious accident if there is an electric leakage.
 Safety measures such as proper grounding are also necessary when measuring high voltage.
 Follow the correct usage according to the specifications of the device.

-How to measure low voltage (1 mV or less)
+How to measure low voltages (1 mV or less)

 Noise that affects voltage includes external noise such as electromagnetic waves generated when the surrounding electrical equipment is switched on and off, as well as internal noise generated in the measurement circuit.